 Jo Gamble BA (HONS) DIP CNM AFMCP FELLOW ICT – NUTRITIONAL THERAPIST

-Prior to the birth of my now 13-year-old daughter, I was a practicing behavioural therapist specializing in children with autism and complex learning and behavioural difficulties.
+Prior to the birth of my now 16-year-old daughter, I was a practicing behavioural therapist, specialising in children with autism and complex learning and behavioural difficulties.

 When my daughter became ill at just 19 months old, life would never quite be the same again.
-She was diagnosed with her first autoimmune disease; this went on to multiple autoimmune diseases, which just before her third birthday resulted in her starting a four-year chemotherapy regime to suppress her immune system.
-The treatment was grueling, making her so ill.
+She was diagnosed with her first autoimmune disease which developed into multiple autoimmune diseases and required a four-year chemotherapy regime to suppress her immune system at just 3 years old.
+The treatment was gruelling and made her so unwell.

-I always had an interest in the importance of food as medicine, so knew I had to make immediate changes to regain control of her failing health.
-Despite meeting some inspiring people, I didn’t feel there was one person who could answer all my questions, or point me in the right direction, or support our family in making the big life affecting decisions about her health.
-I felt as though this was support that would have eased our journey.
+Having always been interested in the importance of food as medicine, I knew I had to make immediate changes to regain control of her failing health but couldn’t find guidance to help me make life-affecting decisions.
+Despite meeting some inspiring people, I didn’t feel there was that one person that could tie it all together, connect the dots, answer all my questions and support our progression back to health.
+So, I set about digging to answer my own questions.

 One of the young children I worked with, Alfie Gough was fighting neuroblastoma, an aggressive childhood cancer, unfortunately despite his parent’s courageous efforts, sadly Alfie passed away.
 It was important to them to keep a bit of Alfie alive, so we went on to set up The Alfie Gough Trust.